How to structure your day during homeschooling

 During a typical school day, your child’s teacher splits their time between 30-odd pupils, whereas at home, they have one-to-one attention, and fewer distractions.
 Far more learning can take place in a focused half-hour than could possibly be achieved in a busy classroom at school – even if you’re not an expert home educator.

 This means that your ‘school day’ doesn’t need to be six hours long.
 You’ll probably find your child gets through their home learning in a fraction of this time.

-The work sent home will give you a good idea of the types of activities they have been doing at school, and how long they spend on them.
+Your child's school may send work home during this time, which will give you a good idea of the types of activities they have been doing at school, and how long they spend on them.

-As a guideline, I would suggest aiming for approximately 45 minutes of both maths and English each day, give or take 15 minutes depending on your child’s age and ability.
+As a guideline, and depending on what work is sent home, I would suggest aiming for approximately 45 minutes of both maths and English each day, give or take 15 minutes depending on your child’s age and ability.

 You could also spend 15-20 minutes reading independently or listening to stories.